-Bankruptcy fraud is also considered a white-collar crime, and it typically takes four general forms:
+Bankruptcy fraud is an extremely serious crime, prosecuted vigorously, and the penalties are steep.
+It is also considered a white-collar crime and typically takes four general forms:

 - Debtors conceal assets to avoid having to forfeit them;

 - Individuals intentionally file false or incomplete forms;